{embed passage: '_Add Capitalization Insert'}

 collection so you can start over.
 You can change both of those behaviors.

-`[collect new]` gets rid of all the previously-collected text and starts over.
+`[collect new]` gets rid of all the previously-collected text and starts over, as does `{_emptyCollected}`.

 <code>{_showCollectedKeepInsert}</code> shows the collected text without getting rid of it.